sjgknight/creds-hugo-research-group/content/research/portfolio-literacies.md

 ---

 ## Digital learning for digital literacies [{{< icon name="link" pack="fas" >}}](.#Literacies) [{{< icon name="level-up-alt" pack="fas" >}}](.) {#Literacies}

-This strand of work is about the ways that technology introduces new challenges and needs in digital literacy from tackling misinformation to understanding how algorithms shape our social media; and that technologies may be used to support these literacies

 {{< spoiler text="Click to read more" >}}